Efficient soliton self-frequency shift in hydrogen-filled hollow-core fiber: Abstract

 \section{Abstract}

 The supplementary material in this document is organized as follows: In the manuscript, pulse propagation inside a hollow-core fiber is modeled with a unidirectional pulse propagation equation (UPPE) that includes electronic and (vibrational and rotational) Raman responses.
 The derivation of the equation is presented in Section 1.
 Section 2 describes simulations of SSFS in a fiber filled with \ce{N2}.
 These demonstrate SSFS with lower efficiency due to many Raman transitions that play out equally.
 Section 3 presents measured output spatial profiles of the filtered Raman solitons generated in the hydrogen-filled fiber, which confirm single-mode propagation.
-Section 4 is a brief discussion of the possible role of photoionization in future work on scaling results presented here to higher pulse energies.
+Section 4 discusses, in detail, the observed resonance-induced dispersive-wave generation in Fig.~2 and Fig.~3.
+Section 5 is a brief discussion of the possible role of photoionization in future work on scaling results presented here to higher pulse energies.